-One of the most versatile weight training equipment, power racks, are generally heavy and tall to provide stability and help you lift weights safely.
+One of the most versatile weight training equipment, power racks, is generally heavy and tall to provide stability and help you lift weights safely.

 I did wide research and list down my top 5 picks of the best power racks for low ceilings rooms below.

 - ROGUE 70″ Monster Lite SML-1 Low Profile Rack(72 inches) — My best choice

 - Ollieroo Barbell Rack (adjustable from 40.6 inches to 64.2 inches)

 - TITAN FITNESS Short Power Rack T-2 (71.5 inches)

 - REP FITNESS Short Power Rack (72 inches)

 No matter you are looking out for a power rack under 90 inches, under 7 feet, or 80 inches, this list helps.

 How to Determine If a Power Rack Fit Your Low Ceiling’s Room?

 First and foremost, before proceeding to choose from a list of short power racks, it is mandatory to determine the maximum power rack height that could be accommodated in your room.
 This is a simple three-step process: